 You can stop your car windows from fogging up in the winter by reducing the amount of moisture and condensation in the vehicle.
 You want to get as much fresh air into the car’s system as possible, so roll down windows and turn off air recirculation before using the defrosters.
 Use products like anti-fog, kitty litter, or shaving cream to repel moisture.

 This post explains exactly how to stop car windows from fogging up in winter.
 It’s winter, it’s wet and cold and you just want to get in the car and warm up!
 But trust us, blasting the heating and zooming off isn’t safe and it isn’t good for your car.

 Take the time to try one, or a few, of our defogging tricks to get those windows clear and winter road-worthy.

-Let your engine warm-up first
+Let your engine warm up first

 In colder climates, it is ALWAYS a good idea to let your car warm up for a few minutes before driving off.
 Once the engine is up to temp you can put on the heater to warm up a bit.
-Then it’s time to blast the AC so the windshield becomes a similar temperature to outside.
+Then it’s time to blast the AC so the windshield becomes a similar temperature to the outside.
 Finally, it’s time to turn on the defrosters.
 It’s a process, but it’s important to the safety of your vehicle and the effectiveness of the defrosters.

 Avoid recirculating warm air